 In 2018, Ascend is laser-focused on providing concrete, actionable solutions for practitioners and policymakers that want to incorporate a whole family approach to their work.
 The Solutions Series is a collection of briefs, webinars, and convenings that elevate the top opportunities and actionable solutions to move children and their parents toward educational success and economic security as recommended by Ascend and other experts in the field.

-Ascend will release a report, States Leading the Way: Practical Solutions that Lift Up Children and Families, in the June, and will publish briefs and host convenings throughout the year, on the top policies and solutions recommending the opportunities below that can break the intergenerational cycle of poverty for families:
+The cornerstone publication of the series, States Leading the Way: Practical Solutions that Lift Up Children and Families, was released in June 2018; Ascend is publishing briefs and hosting convenings throughout the year on the top policies and solutions recommending the opportunities below that can break the intergenerational cycle of poverty for families:

 - Partnering with families to build social capital;

 - Supporting fathers and non-custodial parents in parenting and economic supports;

 - Sustaining the 2Gen culture;